daizutabi/mkapi/docs/examples/google_style.md

 ## Module

+!!! warning
+    The feature of generation of module level docstring will be removed in the future version in favor of "[Page mode](../usage/page.md)".

 Finally, let's generate the API documentation for the `google_style` module.
 The module has a module level docstring like below:

 #File google_style.py (line 1~10) {%=/examples/google_style.py[0:10]%}